 A blog (optional)

-3. What should your data analytics portfolio demonstrate?
+3. What skills should your data analyst portfolio demonstrate?

 - The ability to aggregate (or “scrape”) interesting data from a variety of sources.